crxgames/monolog-pomm/README.md

 # Usage
 Just use it as any other Monolog Handler, push it to the stack of your Monolog Logger instance.
 The Handler however needs some parameters:

-- **$pomm** PDO Instance of your database.
-Pass along the PDO instantiation of your database connection with your database selected.
+- **$pomm** POMM Session instance of your database.
+Pass along the POMM instantiation of your database connection with your database selected.
 - **$table** The table name where the logs should be stored
 - **$level** can be any of the standard Monolog logging levels.
 Use Monologs statically defined contexts. _Defaults to Logger::DEBUG_
 - **$bubble** _Defaults to true_